dvdl16/erpnext_customer_statements_sender/README.md

 MIT

-#### 🛠 Please note that this is a Work in Progress 🛠 Make sure you check the statements beforehand to avoid angry customers
+#### 🛠 Please note that this is a Work in Progress 🛠 Make sure you check the statements beforehand to avoid angry customers.
+This app was designed for Frappe/ERPNext v12.